Wizty79/DevOps-Course-Starter-02/README.md

 ## launching the todo-app into a container (Docker in this case)

-Install Docker, <insert URL for installation page>
-write Docker file <insert docker URL for guide>
+To install Docker see https://www.docker.com/products/docker-desktop/ To write a Docker file see the documnetation https://docs.docker.com/desktop/

 Commands (remember to add explanations):